-3.4.
+3.3.
 Back Panel

-The back panel of your Total Recall VR has a fixed set of standard connectors.
-In addition, it may have a number of expansion slots which are used, when necessary, to fit hardware for recording audio from different analogue sources.
+The back panel of your Total Recall VR has a set of standard connectors.
+In addition, it may have a number of expansion slots which are used, when necessary, to fit hardware for recording audio from different analogue sources as well as calls on ISDN links.